 He observes that this is limited to white evangelicals (as two-thirds of evangelicals of color supported Hillary Clinton).
 He also observes that white evangelicals (who called themselves "Values Voters") used to say that public morality was important for politicians, but today, atheists are more likely to say that.
 Aslan concludes that Trump has "transformed a large swath of white evangelicals into his own personal cult."
 Aslan is using "cult" in a "pejorative sense...it's a 'value judgment' word."
 He believes Trumpism is a cult insofar it is "an insulated group of individuals in thrall to a charismatic leader to whom they have given divine status, prophetic status, and that is definitively what has happened among a large swath of white evangelicals when it comes to Trump."

 "Psychologists have explained quite a lot about Donald Trump’s political invincibility and the unconditional allegiance of his followers.
 One well-supported explanation is that the president keeps his base loyal by keeping them fearful."
-However, cognitive psychology researcher Bobby Azarian writes, "a significant portion of his supporters literally believe the president was an answer to their prayers.
+However, cognitive psychology researcher Bobby Azarian writes in May 2019, "a significant portion of his supporters literally believe the president was an answer to their prayers.
 He is regarded as something of a messiah, sent by God to protect a Christian nation."